INGEOTEC/NLP-Course/topics/03Collocations.md

 A collocation is an expression with the characteristic that its meaning cannot be inferred by simply adding the definition of each of its words, e.g., kick the bucket.

 As can be expected, finding a collocation is a challenging task; one needs to know the meaning of the words and then realize that the combination of these words produces an utterance that its components cannot explain.
-However, the approach taken here is more limited; instead of looking for a sentence of any length, we will analyze bi-grams and describe algorithms that can retrieve bi-grams that could be considered collocations.
+However, the approach taken here is more limited; instead of looking for a sentence of any length, we will analyze bigrams and describe algorithms that can retrieve bigrams that could be considered collocations.

 The frequency of the bigrams can be represented in a co-occurrence matrix as the one shown in the following table.